aiven/aiven-docs/docs/platform/howto/change-your-email-address.md

 title: Change your email address
 ---

 You can't change your login email address directly.
-Instead, you can create a new user with the new email address and remove the user with the old email address.
+Instead, you can create a user with the new email address and remove the user with the old email address.

 You must be an organization admin to do this.